MrrMagpiie/FA25_Workshop_Greenhouse/Activity Logs/Week_7/README.md

 # Current Goals:

 ## Get Stories Working
-Get the teams access to stories within ServiceNow to offer better direction to team members
+Create Stories within Service now to give everyone a bit more direction as to what needs to be done

 ## First Steps of Integration
 Now that we have a specific parts list we can find the tools within ESP for the hardware that has been ordered.